lisapro/brom_vs_field/README.md

 # brom_vs_field

 ## About
-brom_vs_field - is a script written on python 2.7 to visualise results of running Bottom RedOx Model - coupled benthic-pelagic model for simulation of seasonal anoxia and its impact (http://www.geosci-model-dev-discuss.net/gmd-2015-239/gmd-2015-239.pdf) and to compare it with the field data.
+brom_vs_field - is a script written on python 3 (before BERRE2 commit are the versions for python 2.7, not supported anymore) to visualise results of running Bottom RedOx Model - coupled benthic-pelagic model for simulation of seasonal anoxia and its impact (http://www.geosci-model-dev-discuss.net/gmd-2015-239/gmd-2015-239.pdf) and to compare it with the field data.
 Now it is implemented to Berre lagoon

 ## How to use
 1. BROM Pictures uses two third-party Python modules,  NumPy and MatPlotLib .
 These need to be installed to run script.